Many moons ago, I came across a book called The Warrior Diet.

-While The Warrior Diet does contain more than its share of pseudoscientific nonsense, I don’t think there’s too much wrong with the basic idea of eating smaller meals (containing mainly fruits, vegetables and protein-rich foods), during the day and a larger one at night.
+While The Warrior Diet does contain more than its share of pseudoscientific nonsense, I don’t think there’s too much wrong with the basic idea of eating smaller meals (containing mainly fruits, vegetables and protein-rich foods), during the day and a larger one (higher in carbs) at night.

 It’s a pattern of eating that has worked well for me, and may well work for you too.

 If you want less flab and more muscle when you look down at your abs (or where they should be), check out The Flat Belly Cheat Sheet.